atcz/DCSWaypointEditor/README.md

 #### F10 map quick capture

-`Quick Capture` and `Capture from The Way` work in a similar way to regular coordinates capturing, except it will automatically add a waypoint at the desired position every time the F10 map capture keybind is pressed.  `Quick Capture` can be toggled on/off with a hotkey (default is `LCtrl+LShift+T`).
+`Capture To Profile` and `Capture F10/F11 View` work in a similar way to regular coordinates capturing, except it will automatically add a waypoint at the desired position every time the F10 map capture keybind is pressed.  `Capture To Profile` and `Capture F10/F11 View` can be toggled on/off with a hotkey (default is `LCtrl+LShift+T` and `LCtrl+LShift+U`).

 #### Preset coordinates